 She considered going to medical school.
 Another possibility was becoming a physical therapist.
-But what she chose was physician assistant school.
+But what she chose was taking up assistant programs at a physician assistant school.

 Her decision, she said, was based on her desire to maintain a work/life balance and have flexibility in her choice of a medical practice.

 McShane went into the physician assistant program at Emory, and is now working at Atlanta’s Grady Memorial Hospital in orthopedic surgery.

 Being a certified PA ‘‘allowed me a perfect balance,’’ McShane said Thursday.
 She sees patients in the clinic and assists in surgery.
 “I’m extraordinarily happy with my decision,’’ she said.

 McShane is part of a growing wave of PAs, both in Georgia and nationally.

 A physician assistant is a health care professional who has the training to perform many of the duties that doctors routinely handle.
 PAs must be licensed and each must work under the direction of a physician.

 New national statistics on the PA workforce, published this week by the National Commission on Certification of Physician Assistants, show there are more than 3,500 practicing in Georgia.

 The public perception of the PA role has changed over recent years, McShane said.
 “Patients have become more familiar with us,” she said.